Reviews You Can Rely On

 Weight-to-Volume Ratio

-With so many features and creature comforts, we were intrigued to determine the total weight and weight-to-volume ratio for the Osprey Exos Pro 55.
+With so many features and creature comforts, I was interested to measure the total weight and weight-to-volume ratio for the Osprey Exos Pro 55.

-We measured weight at 30.4 ounces or 862 grams.
-We measured the volume of the main compartment at around 33 liters.
-Over ten additional liters of gear can fit into the 2.8-ounce (or 79 grams) removable lid.
+I measured weight at 30.4 ounces (862 grams), and the volume of the main compartment at a respectable 46 liters.
+Over 10 additional liters of gear can fit into the 2.8-ounce (79 grams) removable lid.
 Unlike many other packs in this roundup, the hip belt, the back padding, and the frame cannot be removed from the Exos Pro to cut down pack weight.

-osprey exos pro 55 - the main compartment of the osprey exos pro 55 was measured at...
+osprey exos pro 55 - i measured the volume of the exos hip belt pockets at approximately...

 Credit: Justin Simoni

-Although the weight-to-volume ratio is higher than other packs in this roundup, the features and creature comforts are as well.
+Although the weight-to-volume ratio is average compared to other packs in this roundup, the features and creature comforts are well above.
 It will be up to you to decide if those extra grams are worth it.

 osprey exos pro 55 - the top lid is removable -- one of the few things you can take off...